 Robert was missing the key elements of effective public speaking.
-He didn’t really know his audience, and his presentations were packed with overwhelming information.
+He didn’t know his audience, and his presentations were packed with overwhelming information.
 He didn’t tell stories that people could relate to or interact genuinely with his listeners.

 Robert wasn’t lacking in expertise or passion; he just needed to learn how to present his ideas in a way that clicked with people.
 If he had followed the fundamental principles of public speaking, his story could have been so much more inspiring.

-Public Speaking Essentials
+Public Speaking Secrets